AngelaJ34/AI-Car-Pedestrian-Tracking-Python/README.md

  Python Website Link: https://www.python.org

- Please download all image and videos links for this project found in the AI_CAR_TRACK folder
+ Please download all image files and videos links for this project found in the AI_CAR_TRACK folder

 # 2. Packages Required